One Day In Zion National Park Itinerary (From A Frequent Visitor)

 Distance from Phoenix to Zion: 6 hours

-Overall, I find that Las Vegas airport has the most number of flight options, more direct flights, and the best prices.
+Las Vegas is the best airport for Zion because it has the most flight options, more direct flights, and the best flight prices.
 Rental cars from Vegas also tend to be cheaper than Salt Lake City or Phoenix.
-Las Vegas is the nearest airport to Zion National Park.

 One Day In Zion National Park Itinerary